-The Fairfax-Falls Church Community Services Board provides and coordinates a system of community-based supports for individuals and families of Fairfax County and the cities of Fairfax and Falls Church who have developmental disabilities, serious emotional disturbance (youth), mental illness and/or substance use disorders.
+The Fairfax-Falls Church Community Services Board provides and coordinates a system of community-based supports for individuals and families of Fairfax County and the cities of Fairfax and Falls Church who have developmental disabilities, mental illness and/or substance use disorders or developmental delays.

 Everyone in our community has the support needed to live a healthy, fulfilling life.